Where We Work

 Dr. Babacar Gueye, chief of party and country director for IntraHealth in Senegal, offers some tips on how NGOs can speed up progress on family planning efforts, based on his experiences in Senegal:

-Photo: A mobile clinical outreach team from Marie Stopes International visits rural Laniar health center to offer sexual and reproductive health services and counseling, including family planning options such as emergency contraception, pre- and postnatal care, and cervical cancer screening, and treatment.
+Photo: A mobile clinical outreach team from Marie Stopes International visits rural Laniar health center to offer reproductive health services and counseling, including family planning options such as emergency contraception, pre- and postnatal care, and cervical cancer screening, and treatment.
 Photo by: Jonathan Torgovnik / CC BY-NC

 Get the latest updates from the blog and eNews